 There are several sizes of drawing tablets, including small, medium, large, and extra-large.
 The size really depends on what you use it for.
 As for choosing the best size, it all depends on your drawing needs and your level of experience drawing and using a graphics tablet.
-A small-sized tablet around 11 inches may be best for those who are new to creating digital art, while someone who has been drawing for years and is considered an expert may want to consider a mid-sized or even large tablet between 14 and 24 inches.
+A small tablet around 11 inches may be best for those new to creating digital art, while someone who has been drawing for years and is considered an expert may want to consider a mid-sized or even large tablet between 14 and 24 inches.

 What to Look for in an Artist’s Tablet